 In 2008 Jon left the County Attorney’s office and moved to Indianapolis to pursue cases for athletes that had been molested by coaches in various United States Olympic Committee regulated sports.
 Jon’s work on behalf of sexual abuse victims has been featured in various media outlets from 20/20 to the New York Times.
 In 2010 due directly to Jon’s advocacy they United States Olympic Committee founded its first “Safe Sport Program”.
+Additionally Jon served as a lawyer for the presidential campaign of Bernie Sanders in 2016.

 Today Jon’s practice is still focused on litigation that will lead to trial.
 Jon believes that publicizing corporate and governmental abuse is one of the few remedies regular citizens have in today’s society.